 • Clicking, buzzing, or humming sounds from the outdoor unit

-• Frequent tripped circuit breakers
+• Frequently tripped circuit breakers

-Since electrical repairs involve handling high-voltage components, it’s best to call an HVAC technician to diagnose the issue and recommend a solution.
+Since electrical repairs involve handling high-voltage components, it’s best to call an HVAC technician to inspect and replace worn-out wiring before it leads to a complete system failure.

 8. Faulty AC Compressor